WordPress/openverse/documentation/projects/proposals/ingestion_server_removal/20240328-implementation_plan_ingestion_server_removal.md

 using EC2 operators to start and stop the instances as needed.
 However, more infrastructure work is required in this approach, and we would require deployments whenever there are code changes in the indexer workers.

+### Filtering approach

+There are a number of ways to accomplish the data filtering, including several ways to improve the approach mentioned.

+The Airflow scheduler container has access to 4 cores, which is the same as the ingestion server where this step was originally running.
+At present, it takes about 8 hours for all cleanup steps, but that includes the URL cleaning which is certainly more time intensive than the tag filtering since it makes outbound requests.
+Running the tag filtering on Airflow should not impact any of the other running tasks or saturate the instance.

+There are a few ways this process could be improved, but none of them are required _at this moment_.
+We can follow up after this project is complete to assess what further optimizations might be necessary at this step.
+Some potential suggestions for that time:

+- Instead of single `UPDATE` queries for each affected records, we could insert records from each subbatch to a temporary table.
+Then the base table could be updated with an `UPDATE ...
+FROM` in bulk.
+Since the indices haven't been applied to the base table yet, this should be fairly performant.
+- Instead of using multiprocessing, we could pre-define the batches and run the filtering chunks on a set of mapped tasks.
+The multiprocessing has the benefit of iterating over a cursor on the database rather than having to manage the record ranges explicitly, but this would allow further parallelization and task management.
+- The indexer workers themselves could be expanded to run on larger chunks of the database for this filtering.
+This would likely require the most work as it would involve expanding the indexer workers' API to handle this additional task.

 ## Blockers